scikit-learn-contrib/scikit-matter/docs/source/installation.rst

 Installation
 ============

-scikit-COSMO is, by design, relatively lightweight, and only requires that `numpy <numpy.org>`_ and the most recent release of `scikit-learn <scikit-learn.org>`_ be installed.
+scikit-matter is, by design, relatively lightweight, and only requires that `numpy <numpy.org>`_ and the most recent release of `scikit-learn <scikit-learn.org>`_ be installed.

 Install from source